Hotel Chile: History

 It was designed by architect Louis Dubois in 1904 and opened in 1906 originally called Lutetia Hotel, and was one of the greatest representatives of Art Nouveau arrived in Argentina in the early twentieth century.
 The Avenida de Mayo was still a fashionable avenue, opened in 1896, where during the passage of the first decade of the styles used for buildings evolved, from academicism or Neoclassicism to Art Nouveau, Art Deco and later.

-Moreover Avenue, which had been designed for residences of the aristocracy and great palaces, was exploited by the owners of the land to build apartment buildings there income (rent) which quickly mutated into hotels.
-At that historical moment was constructed Hotel Lutetia.

-He later became National Hotel.
-In 1938, it changed hands and became Chile Hotel Romanelli, still owned by the hotelier Romanelli.
-Sunday May Avenue fell into decay over the decades and the shift of focus of the company to other sectors driven by its transformation into the artery leading political and social situations in the country.
-When connecting the Palace of Congress with the House of Government, political demonstrations and marches focused mainly on it.
+Moreover the Avenue, which had been designed for residences of the aristocracy and great palaces, was exploited by the owners of the plots to build apartment buildings for income (rent) which quickly mutated into hotels.
+It was at that point that Hotel Lutetia was constructed.It later became Hotel Nacional.
+In 1938, it changed hands and became Chile Hotel Romanelli, still owned by the hotelier Romanelli..May Avenue fell into decay over the decades and the focus for office buildings shifted to other sectors, while the artery was affected by the leading political and social situations in the country.
+Connecting the Palace of Congress with the House of Government, it is the scene of frequent political demonstrations and marches.

 The worst Hotel Chile disaster occurred on August 4, 1988, when a fire broke out at 0:30 am on the 4th floor, 2 extending to the attic (5th floor) and the dome, and totally consuming them within two hours.
 Also the front of the building was seriously damaged, large pieces of masonry falling into the street.
-The hotel was restored, replacing the slate mansard corrugated iron, without recovering his famous dome, and received through a facade.
-The neighboring building on Avenida de Mayo, designed by architect Dubois, was also affected by the incident, and had to be completely reworked then also lost its cupola bay window and run adorning its facade.
+The hotel was restored, replacing the slate mansard corrugated iron, without recovering his famous dome.
+The next door building on Avenida de Mayo, designed by architect Dubois, was also affected by the incident, and had to be completely reworked, also loosing is cupola bay window and other elements adorning its facade.

+On August 2018, a new dome - an exact replica of the original (including zinc plates manufactured in France and Germany) was restored in place.
+The facade which was also restored nevertheless shows a more simplified design lacking many of the ornamental details.

-On the ground floor of the Hotel Chile, accessed through the facet, worked for years the Spanish restaurant Spain Square, one of several that specialize in traditional cuisine in this section of the Avenida de Mayo, artery historically adopted by the Spanish to their meetings and trade since the early twentieth century.
+On the ground floor of the Hotel Chile functioned for years the Spanish restaurant Plaza España, one of several specializing in traditional Spanish cuisine in this section of the Avenida de Mayo, an artery that historically was adopted by the Spanish immigrant community since the early twentieth century.